BryanOrabutt/almiraj/README.md

+#Almiraj -- A method for fuzzing embedded devices using Unicorn and AFL

 ##Directory structure

 * src contains afl-unicorn, openOCD.py (for JTAG), helper scripts for emulation, unicorn engine, openocd tcl scripts for BBB and XDS110 JTAG emulator